 Although corporate reorganisations are primarily intra-group transactions, they must nonetheless be considered and planned carefully, as a number of internal and external stakeholders are likely to be interested in their objectives and implementation.
 Communication with key stakeholders is therefore important and should be considered early in the planning stage.
 Employees in particular may be very sensitive to the implications of a reorganisation and worry about their job security.
 Auditors will need to review and assess the transactions undertaken and the way they have been accounted for during the course of an annual audit, and tax authorities may do the same from a tax perspective.
-Prospective buyers will normally undertake due diligence if a pre-sale corporate reorganisation has been undertaken and will want reassurance that the transactions were properly undertaken, the correct assets and liabilities are held in the target group, and the reorganisation has not resulted in the target group inadvertently incurring liabilities.
-Commercially, customers and suppliers may be concerned about their trading partners' financial stability and reliability, and contracts or assets may not be capable of transfer without a consent or waiver from contractual counterparties - particularly if prohibitions on assignment or subcontracting do not contain a carve-out for intra-group transactions.
+Prospective buyers will normally undertake due diligence if a pre-sale corporate reorganisation has been undertaken and will want reassurance that the transactions were properly undertaken, the correct assets and liabilities are held in the target group, and the reorganisation has not resulted in the target group inadvertently incurring liability, and contracts or assets may not be capable of transfer without a consent or waiver from contractual counterparties - particularly if prohibitions on assignment or subcontracting do not contain a carve-out for intra-group transactions.
 Lenders (particularly those holding security over affected companies or assets) may need to be consulted and their approval sought under the terms of finance or security documents.
 In these circumstances, the lenders will need to be satisfied that their risk exposure or security position is not adversely impacted by a proposed reorganisation.

-To plan with all the above in mind, a preparatory due diligence or information gathering exercise is helpful in ensuring the re-organisation is structured and implemented optimally.
+To plan with all the above in mind, a preparatory due diligence or information gathering exercise is helpful in ensuring the reorganisation is structured and implemented optimally.
 The number of issues to consider means that larger reorganisations require extensive coordination and project management.